influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2/docker.md

 {{% note %}}
 #### Avoid data loss
-The automated upgrade process generates both data and configuration files, by default, under `/var/lib/influxdb2` and `/etc/influxdb2`.
+By default, the automated upgrade process generates both data and configuration files under `/var/lib/influxdb2` and `/etc/influxdb2`.
 We recommend mounting volumes at both paths to avoid losing data.
 {{% /note %}}